 You will need to export the information in the format specified below to 2 CSV files - one containing Order Header information and one containing line-item order information.
-Upload those files using FTP transfer or via the Pepperi Web Admin.
+Upload those files using integration or via the Pepperi Studio back office.

-(There are 2 sample files attached all the way at the bottom of this article, you can download them to see an example.)
+(There are 2 sample files attached at the bottom of this article, you can download them to see an example.)